How is Zeffy free?

 How to Find Corporate Sponsorships: 4 Tips

 For corporate sponsors, start locally by using existing connections before expanding outreach.
-Key tips include using your network, researching companies with similar views, crafting compelling proposals, and highlighting mutual benefits.
+Essential tips include using your network, researching companies with similar views, crafting compelling proposals, and highlighting mutual benefits.

 Here are some basic steps to get you started: